MickyHCorbett/MorfLess/README.md

 - Search lambda driven through API Gateway that returns data to the website

-There are 4 buckets: A source bucket, a list bucket, a search bucket and the target bucket (the website) A CloudTrail event is used to trigger the Step Function when a file is uploaded or deleted from the source bucket.
+There are 4 buckets: A source bucket, a list bucket, a search bucket and the target bucket (the website) There are 4 lambdas: RenderHtml, CreateListPages, SearchContent and TriggerStates.

+An S3 notification event is used to call TriggerStates which in turn calls the Step Function when a file is uploaded or deleted from the source bucket.

 The Step Function consists of two Lambdas:

 - RenderHtml
-- CreateListPages

-RenderHtml either creates a single HTML file, updates multiple files if the file uploaded is a dependent file, or deletes the target file if a file is deleted from the source bucket.
+  - RenderHtml either creates a single HTML file, updates multiple files if the file uploaded is a dependent file, or deletes the target file if a file is deleted from the source bucket.
 In addition, lists of post/page meta properties are created along with information on displaying lists of posts and pagination.
 Raw content is also created and added to the search bucket.

+- CreateListPages
-CreateListPages takes the list information and creates JavaScript constants for post lists and pagination.
+  - CreateListPages takes the list information and creates JavaScript constants for post lists and pagination.

-SearchContent scans the content in the search bucket and returns a formatted list of post and page entries.
+The search lambda (SearchContent) scans the content in the search bucket and returns a formatted list of post and page entries.

-Note: If you wish to run the site through Cloudfront you can use Lambda@Edge to re-route requests (standard www to non-www etc) as a seperate microservice set-up.

 # Dependencies
 MorfLess is best used if you have a user with Admin privileges.

+# Options

+By default, the target bucket will be of the form "<bucket_name>.s3-website.<region>.amazonaws.com".
+You can choose to front it with CloudFront/Route53 using a domain name of your choosing - see [Hosting a static website on S3 with CloudFront/Route53](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-serve-static-website/)

+If you wish to run the site through Cloudfront you can also use Lambda@Edge to re-route requests (standard www to non-www etc) as a seperate microservice set-up.